feldera/feldera/docs/docs/demos/simple-select.md

 ## Pipeline

 The demo includes a pipeline that uses this program.
 Let's examine it.
-On the sidebar, click on Pipeline Management, then on the pencil icon next to SimpleSelect Pipeline.
+On the sidebar, click on Pipelines, then on the pencil icon next to SimpleSelect Pipeline.
 This displays the pipeline structure, including the program and how it is attached to connectors: